luismarques/qemu/docs/opentitan/otptool.md

 #### Note

-Earlgrey OTP virtual device has not been updated to support Present scrambler, so neither `-C` nor `-I` option should be used to generate an Earlgrey-compatible RAW image.
+Earlgrey OTP virtual device has not been updated to support Present scrambler, so neither `-c` nor `-i` option should be used to generate an Earlgrey-compatible RAW image.

 ### Bit position specifier [#bit-syntax]